 The Zoomdata Hive connector lets you access the data available in Hive storage for visualization and exploration using the Zoomdata client.
+It can connect to both Hive on Tez and Hive on Tez with LLAP, depending on the JDBC URL you provide (see Connecting to Hive below).
 The Zoomdata Hive connector supports Hive versions 2.1 through 3.1.

 Before you can establish a connection from Zoomdata to Hive storage, a connector server needs to be installed and configured.
-See Managing Connectors for general instructions and Connecting to Hive for details specific to the Hive connector.
+See Managing Connectors and Connector Servers for general instructions and Connecting to Hive for details specific to the Hive connector.

 Zoomdata Feature Support

 This connector supports pushdown joins for Fusion data sources.

 To establish a connection to Hive, you must specify a JDBC URL on the Connection page of your Zoomdata data source definition for the Hive connection.

 - Specify the JDBC URL for Hive.